-I was looking forward to chowing down on some of the limited time menu items too.
+I was looking forward to chowing down on some of the limited-time menu items too.

 I passed on getting a Monte Cristo at Cafe Orleans earlier in the day because I wanted to give the Golden Cristo Nuggets a shot – and that was an excellent decision.
 The regular Monte Cristo sandwich is always HUGE, enough to feed 2 or 3 people.
 But these nuggets were just the right amount for one person, still retaining that classic and delicious Monte Cristo taste, but in a much more appropriate serving size.
 I wish they’d serve these year-round.

-The Wranglin’ Fanta orange float was a perfect pair for the Golden Cristo Nuggets, somewhere between a drink and a dessert, with a crispy and sweet can can girl cookie on top.
+The Wranglin’ Fanta orange float was a perfect pair for the Golden Cristo Nuggets, somewhere between a drink and a dessert, with a crispy and sweet can girl cookie on top.
 It was even better after swirling the whipped cream into the soda, giving it a Creamsicle flavor.

-My front of the line spot allowed me to grab a front-and-center table for the show, right behind the band.
+My front-of-the-line spot allowed me to grab a front-and-center table for the show, right behind the band.
 I always love Disneyland’s live music.

 The Golden Horseshoe Revue salute was fantastic, with talented performers leaving me laughing and tapping my foot along with the tunes.

-The can can girls are definitely a show highlight and something you certainly don’t see every day at Disneyland.
+The can girls are definitely a show highlight and something you certainly don’t see every day at Disneyland.

 But Miss Lilly truly stole the show with her audience improv, thankfully choosing the guy next to me to pick on instead of me!

 Out by the park’s entrance, I was surprised to hear beautiful singing in Town Square.
 It was the Voices of Liberty, performing a song for everyone to entice them into their upcoming show.
-They’re an incredibly talented group of a capella singers and it was lovely to hear them just out and about, something I didn’t know they did.
+They’re an incredibly talented group of capella singers and it was lovely to hear them just out and about, something I didn’t know they did.